OrderOfTheTrillest/cool-plugins/README.md

 * [DestroyFX Buffer Override](http://destroyfx.org/) - good buffer effect with decent modulation and a great user interface.
 Old but updated recently enough - direct download, no signup
 * [Audio Damage Automaton](https://www.audiodamage.com/pages/free-and-legacy) - weird sequenced grid glitch effects.
 I'm not entirely sure how to use it - direct download, no signup
 * [Glitchmachines Fracture](https://glitchmachines.com/products/fracture/) - less friendly buffer effect than buffer override, but with handy additions like delay and a filter - requires free checkout process to be completed
 * [Soundhack ++flipper](https://www.soundhack.com/freeware/) - R.I.P.
-Warnie - direct download, no signup
+Warnie - bundle/direct download, no signup

 Guitar/Bass Amp Sims
 --------------------

 * [Ignite Amps SHB-1](https://www.igniteamps.com/#shb-1) - pretty high gain, no built in cab sim.
 Sounds pretty good in general to me, great for a freebie.
-I use it over lots of paid alternatives - direct download, no signup
+I prefer it over lots of paid alternatives - direct download, no signup
 * [Neural Amp Modeler (NAM)](https://www.neuralampmodeler.com/) - loads amp model files.
 Model files can be created or downloaded from various places like [https://github.com/pelennor2170/NAM_models], quality varies from model to model but some are excellent.
 Can be a little resource heavy - direct download, no signup, open source

 Guitar Pedals